bitweeder/lucenaBAL/README.md

 Docs can also be generated, if desired, and are left in `<build>/docs`.

 ## Planning
-Upon the official completion of C++20, all `CPP2A` tokens will be deprecated and replaced with their `CPP20` equivalents.
-These deprecated tokens and any others deprecated previous to this will be removed as part of the eventual lucenaBAL 3.0 release, but will remain available until then.
+Tokens deprecated prior to the official lucenaBAL 2.0 release—in particular, placeholder tokens superseded by formalized C++20 variants—will be removed as part of the eventual lucenaBAL 3.0 release, but will remain available until then.

 As always, prefer to use the non-deprecated version of a token, especially when starting a new project.